SasView/documents/Sasview Roadmap.md

 * Continue work on separating out a generic dataloader package
 * Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
-* Begin adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc.
+* Begin adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc., both isotropic and oriented systems
 * Begin work on including the beta approximation calculation into generic scattering calculator
 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
 * Continue discussions on how to address mutlimodal fitting